Supply of Services - Terms and Conditions

 2.1 The Order constitutes an offer by the Customer to purchase Services in accordance with these Conditions.

-2.4 Any samples, drawings, descriptive matter or advertising issued by the Supplier, and any descriptions or illustrations contained in the Supplier’s catalogues or brochures, are issued or published for the sole purpose of giving an approximate idea of the Services described in them.
+2.4 Any samples, drawings, descriptive matter or advertising issued by the Processor, and any descriptions or illustrations contained in the Processor’s catalogues or brochures, are issued or published for the sole purpose of giving an approximate idea of the Services described in them.
 They shall not form part of the Contract or have any contractual force.

 2.5 These Conditions apply to the Contract to the exclusion of any other terms that the Customer seeks to impose or incorporate, or which are implied by trade, custom, practice or course of dealing.

-2.6 Any quotation given by the Supplier shall not constitute an offer, and is only valid for a period of 30 Business Days from its date of issue.
+2.6 Any quotation given by the Processor shall not constitute an offer, and is only valid for a period of 30 Business Days from its date of issue.

 3. SUPPLY OF SERVICES

-3.1 The Supplier shall supply the Services to the Customer in accordance with the service levels specified in the Specification in all material respects.
+3.1 The Processor shall supply the Services to the Customer in accordance with the service levels specified in the Specification in all material respects.

-3.3 The Supplier shall have the right to make any changes to the Services which are necessary to comply with any applicable law or safety requirement, or which do not materially affect the nature or quality of the Services, and the Supplier shall notify the Customer in any such event.
+3.3 The Processor shall have the right to make any changes to the Services which are necessary to comply with any applicable law or safety requirement, or which do not materially affect the nature or quality of the Services, and the Processor shall notify the Customer in any such event.

-3.4 The Supplier warrants to the Customer that the Services will be provided using reasonable care and skill.
+3.4 The Processor warrants to the Customer that the Services will be provided using reasonable care and skill.

 4. CUSTOMER’S OBLIGATIONS